Preparing To Learn A Piece For Guitar

 Preparing To Learn Requires Forethought

 Most of reading or listening to this will not be concerned with becoming virtuosi.
 But, we need to think more critically as teachers and students about the inherent technical challenges presented in the piece or song before beginning to put our energy into actually learning the song.
-This should be given and has different ramifications for those that are professionals, college students working towards a performance degree, and/or aspiring professionals.
+This should be given and has different ramifications for professionals, college students working towards a performance degree, and/or aspiring professionals.

 I understand that this forethought might be difficult for the beginning or intermediate guitarist (most of the readers of this post).
 How, as a beginner, do you know the skills you need before you need them?
 That’s where the aid of a teacher is worth the cost.
 But if having a teacher is out of the question for whatever reason, then you are going to need to be extra critical in examining the songs you want to put your work into before you begin.